anpaschool/QC-School-Fall2020/README.md

 This repository will include all the Jupyter Notebooks discussed in our classes and discussions in QC School Fall2020.

 Notebook will be added after every class.
+Students will be shared the link to Github page.

 Contributors:
 [Dibakar Sigdel](https://www.linkedin.com/in/sigdeld/),[Shree Krishna Bhattarai](https://www.linkedin.com/in/shree-k-bhattarai-92625316/),[Ghanashyam Khanal](https://www.linkedin.com/in/ghanashyam-khanal/),[Shovit Bhari](https://www.linkedin.com/in/shovitraj/), [Aman Ganeju](https://www.linkedin.com/in/aman-ganeju-043aa7184/), [Oat Bahadur Dhakal](https://www.linkedin.com/in/oatbahadur-dhakal-2948391b4/)